ga-developers/ga-benchmark/README.md

 ## Further Knowledge
 If your system does not include the expected libraries and library generators listed above then you must install them following the instructions provided by the developers.

-The commands below summarize the installation process for each of the expected tools.
+The commands below summarize the installation process of each of the expected solutions.
 However, it is important to note that the process may have changed with the release of new versions.

 Here, we assume that `ga-benchmark` is the current folder and Linux operating system.
+The installation procedures will place the expected solutions inside the `ga-benchmark/libs` folder.

 ### Gaalop
 ```bash